astroveny/aws-bootcamp-cruddur-2023/journal/week12.md

 init_cors(app)
 ```
 - Remove previous library import for each of (Rollbar, Xray, Honeycomb, CloudWatch)
-- Remove all previous function related to (Rollbar, Xray, Honeycomb, CloudWatch)
+- Remove all previous functions related to (Rollbar, Xray, Honeycomb, CloudWatch)